 Set Packing#

-Here we show how to solve set packing problem using JijZept and JijModeling.
+Here we show how to solve the set packing problem using JijSolver and JijModeling.
 This problem is also mentioned in 4.2.
 Set Packing on Lucas, 2014, “Ising formulations of many NP problems”.

 What is Set Packing?#

-Let us consider the same setup as the Exact Cover problem, but now ask a different question: what is the largest number of subsets \(W_i\) which are all disjoint?
+Let us consider the same setup as the Exact Cover problem, but now ask a different question: what is the largest number of subsets \(W_i\) that are all disjoint?

 Mathematical Model#